 Once you know your goals, come up with a plan to achieve those goals.
 For example, if you want to lose 5 pounds, maybe you want to track your calories.
 Whatever method you choose- make a plan and prepare yourself to stick to it.

-Take time to meal plan and prep!
+Take time to meal plan and meal prep.
 Once again, being prepared is truly half of the battle.
-For more information on how I specifically meal prep, click HERE.

 Eliminate Processed Foods